On dimension and regularity of bundle measures: Estimates for the rectifiable part

-Let us prove the main result of this chapter.
+Now we prove the main result of this chapter.

-\begin{proof}\textit{of Theorem \ref{mainres}} a) By Lemma~\ref{convlem} we can assume that $\mu$ is rectifiable.
-Then tangent measure at a generic point $x$ is of the form $f(x) \mathcal{H}^{k}_{\mres V_{x}}$ (where $f(x)$ is the density and $V_{x}$ is the tangent plane at $x$), so we have $\phi \equiv span \{f(x)\}$ on the plane orthogonal to the support at $x$.
+\begin{proof}\textit{of Theorem \ref{mainres}} a) Let $\nu$ and $F$ be such that $\mu_{\mres F} = \nu$ and $\nu$ is $k$-rectifiable.
+By Lemma~\ref{convlem} b) we can assume that $\mu=\nu$, since we can take $g = \chi_{F}$.
+Then, the unique tangent measure at a generic point $x$ is of the form $f(x) \mathcal{H}^{k}_{\mres V_{x}}$, where $f(x)$ is the density with respect to the Hausdorff measure and $V_{x}$ is the tangent plane to $\mu$ at $x$.
+The result follows from Lemma~\ref{rectdim}.